Back to Resources

 2. Set Up Your Business Profile: NorthOS will ask you basic details about your sole proprietorship, including your primary industry, your province of operation (to set correct tax jurisdictions), and whether you are registered for GST/HST.

-4. Backfill Your Current Tax Year: If you are switching mid-year, you can easily import your raw transaction statements for each month.
+5. Backfill Your Current Tax Year: If you are switching mid-year, you can import your raw transaction statements for each month, or let the bank feed pull recent activity.
 Go back to January 1st of the current year so your final tax report is complete.

 Need Help Moving Your Data?